Makeup is transformative.

 So, if you’ve ever wondered how to apply foundation like a professional or you’re not sure which order to apply your concealer (before or after the foundation), then you’ve come to the right place.

-From primer to powder, we’ll reveal the secrets to flawless makeup application with our step-by-step tutorials.
+From primer to powder, we’ll reveal the secrets on how to apply makeup flawlessly with our step-by-step tutorials.

 Scroll down or click on a link below for specific application tips for each type of makeup product.

 Don’t worry, you don’t need to spend too much time preparing for a flawless makeup look but for best results we really recommend you do the following: